roelandordelman/mediasuite-website/_carousel/import_workspace.markdown

 title: Import workspace
 position: 1
 header: 'Important notice for active users:'
-link_txt: Import your workspace
+link_txt: Contact us
-link_url: "/workspace/projects?import_workspace=1"
+link_url: "/contact"
 ---

-As of today, we've switched to a new login system.
-This requires you to import your old workspace.
-Please visit the import page before you begin
+We switched to a new login system and the procedure to recover your old workspace data has expired.
+If you didn’t have the chance to recover your data yourself, please contact us so that we can restore the data manually